JrVerbiest/Gait-Stride-Length-Estimation-Embedded-Machine-Learning/README.md

 # Gait Stride Length Estimation - Embedded Machine Learning

 This repo is related to the  Machine Learning at the Extreme Edge ([ML@E2dge](https://mlate2dge.github.io)) project.
-This repo contains mainly a collection of (template) Jupyter Notebooks and Python scripts.
+It contains mainly a collection of (template) Jupyter Notebooks and Python scripts.

-**IMPORTANT Note: This repo is still under construction.**
+**!!IMPORTANT!!
+This repo is still under construction.**

-## Workflow
+## Machine Learning Workflow

+In the machine-learning workflow,  open-source software (e.g. Python, scikit-learn, TensorFlow/Keras) and MLOps (Machine Learning Operations) frameworks [Edge Impulse Studio](https://www.edgeimpulse.com/) and [Weights and Biases](https://wandb.ai/) are used.

 ![Machine Learning Workflow](./img/workflow.png)